About Us

 Interesting hyperlinks about books and reading

-Since you’re right here, we have a small favor to invite.
+Since you’re right here, we have a small favor to ask.
 More human beings are analyzing and assisting our impartial, investigative reporting than ever.
-Like many news establishments, we have selected a method that permits us to hold our journalism reachable to all, irrespective of where they live or what they could have the funds for.
+Like many news establishments, we have selected a method that permits us to make our journalism accessible to all, irrespective of where they live or what they could have the funds for.
 The Guardian is editorially impartial, so we set our schedule.
 Our journalism is free from industrial bias and not inspired by billionaire owners, politicians, or shareholders.
 No one edits our editor.
 No one steers our opinion.

-This is vital because it enables us to present a voice to those much less heard, task the powerful, and keep them accountable.
+This is vital because it enables us to present a voice to those much less heard, challenge the powerful, and keep them accountable.
 It makes us extraordinary to many others within the medi at a time when actual, honest reporting is crucial.
-Every contribution we receive from readers like you, huge or small, directly funding our journalism.
-This aid enables us to keep operating as we do – but we should hold and build on it for every year to return.
+Every contribution we receive from readers like you, huge or small, directly funds our journalism.
+This aid enables us to keep operating as we do, but we should hold and build on it every year to return.
 Support The Guardian for as little as $1 – and it takes a minute.
 Thank you.

 Geneva A. Crawford